 The 35-and-older group reported that the integration at each touchpoint was seamless, whereas the 18-35 group felt that the integration needed work.
 After reviewing this information, Vollmer said, “Younger shoppers have higher expectations for touchpoint integration.
 There’s a big gap between the expectations of younger and older adult shoppers.
 These have to be managed to create a successful experience.”

-About Info Retail: Info Retail, an experienced integration firm, helps clients create engaging and effective customer experiences.
+Info Retail, an experienced integration firm, helps clients create engaging and effective customer experiences.
 Understanding the needs of manufacturers, retailers, and end customers, Info Retail enables meaningful innovation through three practice areas: Strategy, Design, and Solution Management.
 Clients such as The Home Depot and Tempur-Pedic turn to Info Retail to build lasting customer relationships that lead to sustainable growth.
 The seasoned and multidisciplinary team supports enterprises from strategy to design to production, service, and support – creating value by delivering relevant brand engagements at multiple touchpoints.
-Find out more at www.inforetail.com.
+Find out more at www.inforetail.com

 Furniture World Magazine-Business solutions for furniture retailers